splunk/splunk-connect-for-snmp/docs/gettingstarted/sc4snmp-installation.md

 apt-get install snmpd
 ```

 - To test SNMP poller, snmpd needs to be configured to listen on the external IP.
-To enabled listening snmpd to external IP,
-in configuration file: `/etc/snmp/snmpd.conf` replace the IP address  `10.0.101.22` with the server IP address where snmpd is configured
+To enable listening snmpd to external IP, go to the `/etc/snmp/snmpd.conf` configuration file, and replace the IP address `10.0.101.22` with the server IP address where snmpd is configured.
 `agentaddress  10.0.101.22,127.0.0.1,[::1]`.
-Restart snmpd by execute command:
+Restart snmpd through the execute command:
 ``` bash
 service snmpd stop
 service snmpd start
 ```

-- Configure SC4SNMP Poller to test add IP address which you want to poll.
-Add configuration entry in `values.yaml` file by
+- Configure SC4SNMP Poller to test and add the IP address which you want to poll.
+Add the configuration entry into the `values.yaml` file by
-replacing the IP address `10.0.101.22` with the server IP address where snmpd was configured.
+replacing the IP address `10.0.101.22` with the server IP address where the snmpd was configured.
 ``` bash
 poller:
   inventory: |